sf-wdi-35/project-01/README.md

 > DO NOT START CODING UNTIL YOUR PROJECT IS APPROVED.
 CONFIRM THAT YOU ARE APPROVED ON THIS SPREADSHEET: [PROJECT APPROVAL SPREADSHEET](https://docs.google.com/spreadsheets/d/1eu4_B9iu1TBRsAgYUdpvb3Y949E8stqSo62SMnBPws8/edit#gid=1370438481).

 * **Tuesday, February 15th - All Morning** - Formally pitch your project to your instructors.
-You mustthe [planning deliverables](./planning.md) must be checked off with an instructor!
+All of the [planning deliverables](./planning.md) must be checked off by an instructor!
 * **Weekdays, February 16th-17th** - Standups @ 10:00am.
 Afternoon 1:1s with instructors.
 * **Weekend** - Working remotely is challenging!
 Consider meeting at least once.
 * **Monday, February 20th** - (It's a holiday, but campus is open!)
 Feature Freeze!
 Deploy your code to Heroku, and start polishing existing features.
 Finalize your README.md and prepare for presentations.